Configuring an SFTP server based on CentOS 7

 If you no longer need the resources you created, delete them.

-Prepare your cloud
+Get your cloud ready

 Sign up for Yandex Cloud and create a billing account:

-- Go to the management console
+- Navigate to the management console

-and log in to Yandex Cloud or create an account if you do not have one yet. - On the Yandex Cloud Billing
+and log in to Yandex Cloud or create a new account. - On the Yandex Cloud Billing

-page, make sure you have a billing account linked and it has theACTIVE
+page, make sure you have a billing account linked and it has theACTIVEorTRIAL_ACTIVEstatus.
+If you do not have a billing account, create one and link a cloud to it.

-If you have an active billing account, you can go to the cloud page
+If you have an active billing account, you can navigate to the cloud page

-Learn more about clouds and folders.
+Learn more about clouds and folders here.

 Required paid resources

-The infrastructure support costs include:
+The infrastructure support cost includes:

 - Fee for two continuously running VMs (see Yandex Compute Cloud pricing):

-Create a VM for the SFTP server
+Create the SFTP server VM

 To create a VM: